 UMKC's fiscal year is July - June.
 Starting July 1 each classroom starts a new budget year.
-Your classroom budget is \$25.00 per month and or \$300 annually.
+Your classroom budget is \$50.00 per month and or \$600.00 annually.

-In addition to your classroom budget the progra, has an "instructional materials" budget for \$3,000.00 to support the classrooms with large purchases.
+In addition to your classroom budget the program, has an "instructional materials" budget for basic staples for the program such as paint, large jugs in art studio, construction paper for program, clay, ooey gooey cabinet supplies.